top of page

 Let me start off by saying that you don't need any specific or fancy gear to create quality content.
 I film plenty on my iPhone and don't use the most expensive gear.

-If you're interested to see what I am using, check out this list.
+If you're interested to see what I am using, check out this list of all my YouTube Filming Gear.

 Cameras

-This is the camera I use most consistently when I travel.
-While I love this camera most of the time, it does have some drawbacks that I'll outline below.
+TL;DR: This is the camera I use most consistently when I travel.
+While I love this camera most of the time for its video quality and size, it has been buggy for me on many occasions.

 Pros: